 - Sexual behavior.

 The term homosexual is a clinical term that is considered offensive to some people when used as a noun to identify people who self-identify as gay.
-It may also be offensive to people who experience same-sex attractions but don’t identify themselves as gay.
-The former typically prefer the terms gay (referring to men) and lesbian (referring to women) and the latter sometimes prefer the term same-sex attraction because the terms gay or lesbian also imply a political, cultural, and social identity.
-(Read more about gay identity, gay rights, and gay activism.)
+It may also be offensive to people who experience same-sex attractions but don’t identify as gay.
+The former typically prefer the terms gay (referring to men or women) and lesbian (referring to women) and the latter sometimes prefer the term same-sex attraction because the terms gay or lesbian also imply a political, cultural, and social identity.
 Note that same-sex attraction is also sometimes referred to as same-gender attraction, although these are clinically different issues.
-(See a clinical definition of terms.)

 Attractions

-From a traditional Judeo-Christian perspective, emotional and social interests in individuals of the same sex are healthy as long as they are not excessive and don’t develop a sexual or erotic dimension.
-When same-sex interests become extreme or are eroticized, they cross the line that God intended for relationships with people of the same sex.
-(For a discussion of these religious issues, see the section “Spirituality.”)
+From a traditional Judeo-Christian perspective, emotional and social interests in individuals of the same sex are healthy as long as they are not enmeshed or codependent and don’t develop a romantic or erotic dimension.
+When same-sex interests become eroticized, they cross the line that God designed for relationships with people of the same sex.
+(For a discussion of these religious issues, see the page “Spirituality.”)

-Same-sex attractions develop without any conscious choice.
+Same-sex attractions almost always develop without any conscious choice.
 At some point in your life, you may have realized that you were sexually attracted to other men.
 (See footnote below.)
 These inner attractions may have become intense sexual thoughts toward other men and may have consumed a great deal of your thoughts and energy.
-If the sexual attractions are not understood and addressed, they can grow into obsessions that interfere with your ability to function at work, at school, and at home, and can be destructive spiritually.
-(It is interesting to note that same-sex attractions are often more compelling than opposite-sex attractions because they may be symptomatic of more than just sexual desires—they are sometimes attempts to fill fundamental unmet emotional and social needs.)
+If sexual attractions are not understood and addressed, they can grow into obsessions that interfere with your ability to function at work, at school, and at home, and can be destructive spiritually.
+It is interesting to note that same-sex attractions are often more compelling than healthy opposite-sex attractions because they may be symptomatic of more than just sexual desires—they are sometimes attempts to fill fundamental unmet emotional and social needs.
+(See the page “Issues Common Among Men Who Experience Same-Sex Attraction.”)

 Identity